JurgenR/aioslsk/SOULSEEK.rst

 1. Initiate a connection to the Peer
 2. Send: PeerTransferQueue_ message containing the filename
 3. Receive: PeerTransferRequest_ message.
 Store the ticket and the filesize
 4. Send: PeerTransferReply_ message containing the ticket.
-(I'm not sure what the allowed flag does but it should obviously be '1', possibly it's only used in upload)
+If the `allowed` flag is set the other peer will now attempt to establish a connection for uploading, if it is not set the transfer should be aborted.

 The peer will create a new file connection to start uploading the file.